aws-samples/application-migration-with-aws-workshop/workshop/content/database-migration/Create-target-DB.en.md

 ### Database Migration

-Database migrations can be performed in a number of ways, and for the purpose of this workshop we will perform a **continuous data replication** migration using <a href="https://aws.amazon.com/dms/" target="_blank">AWS Database Migrations Service (DMS)</a>.
+Database migrations can be performed in a number of ways, and for the purpose of this workshop we will perform a **continuous data replication** migration using <a href="https://aws.amazon.com/dms/" target="_blank" rel="noopener noreferrer">AWS Database Migrations Service (DMS)</a>.

 Before you configure **AWS DMS**, you will need to create your target database in the AWS account provided.
 Use **AWS Relation Database Service (RDS)** to perform this activity making it easy to set up, operate, and scale a relational database in the cloud.